flyteorg/flytectl/docs/source/gen/flytectl_config_discover.rst

 flytectl config discover
 ------------------------

-Searches for a config in one of the default search paths.

 Synopsis
 ~~~~~~~~

-Searches for a config in one of the default search paths.
+It searches for a configuration in the default search paths.

 ::